History

 site image

 In 2015, Lindsay M. Peters Heilman, daughter of John, graduated from the Pittsburgh Institute of Mortuary Science and began working for both the Robert Peters Funeral Home, Inc. and the Churchfield-Peters Funeral Home.
 She completed her year-long internship under the direction of her father that year and became a licensed funeral director in the summer of 2016.
+Around that time, she added pet cremation to the funeral home's list of offerings.

 In this section